The docker-compose.yml

 file ready for local use, with the services already defined.

-If you start with a blank project type, you will need to assemble the docker-compose.yml
+If you start with a blank application, you will need to populate the docker-compose.yml

-For a working local project, various things need to be defined in the file.
-In a Divio project, there will be a web
+For a working local application, various things need to be defined in the file.
+In a Divio application, there will be a web

 service, that’s built in a container using the Dockerfile